 Will a ceramic knife break if I drop it?

 Any knife, whether stainless steel or ceramic, will potentially break if dropped on a hard surface at a certain angle.
-We offer an outstanding sharpening and repair service removing any chips and sharpen the knife back to its factory edge.
+Our authorized resharpening service provider, EVERSHARP offers an outstanding sharpening and repair service removing any chips and sharpen the knife back to its factory edge.

 Can I put my ceramic knife in the dishwasher?